 “A large rodent” with “webbed feet” and “beautiful fur“.
-This is how the dictionary presents the subject of our new article.
+This is how the dictionary presents the subject of our new post.

 Do not close your browser.
 You are indeed on WPMarmite, and I'm going to tell you about the most famous beaver of the WordPress environment.

-Dear readers, I present to you Beaver Builder!
+Dear readers, let me introduce you to Beaver Builder!

-Its creators present it as a “flexible page builder, working as a front-end on your WordPress site, based on the principle of drag and drop.”
+Its creators present it as a “flexible page builder, working as a front-end on your WordPress website, based on the principle of drag and drop.”

 Launched in 2014 by three friends, Beaver Builder has become, in four years, one of the most renowned page builder on the market.

 In order to tame the animal, I suggest you study its premium version in detail.
-The idea is not to pet him in the direction of his fur, unless he deserves it.
+The idea is not to rub him up the right way, unless he deserves it.
 I'm going to concentrate on showing you what it's made of.

-At the end of this article, you should be able to form your own opinion about Beaver Builder, and decide whether or not you want to adopt him.
+At the end of this test, you should be able to form your own opinion about Beaver Builder, and decide whether or not you want to adopt it.
 I'm talking about the page builder.
-Because a (real) beaver in your house, I can't imagine the carnage!
+Because a (real) beaver in your house, I can't imagine the mess!

 How does Beaver Builder work?